Foster Care

 The state of Ohio always needs foster parents ready to step in and care for children in need!
 Here’s how to become a foster parent in Ohio.

-Becoming a foster parent in Ohio is a selfless act — especially with over 15,000 kids in care throughout the state
+Becoming a foster parent in Ohio is a selfless act.
+Not only is it selfless, it’s also needed.
+According to the Children’s Bureau, there are over 15,000 children in foster care in the state.

 "I look forward to cooking for you and doing fun things with you.
 Most of all, I hope to hear your hopes and dreams for your future and be a person you can trust to help you reach your goals."